EnuoMi/neural-fly-reproduction/README.md

 ## 7. Acknowledgement

-This repository is based on the original Neural-Fly implementation by Zhou et al.
+This repository is based on the original Neural-Fly implementation by Michael O’Connell et al.
 All credit for the core methodology belongs to the original authors.

 The original implementation is available at: https://github.com/aerorobotics/neural-fly